BITSS-OPA/URAP-week-progress/29-polly-spring-22/Weekly Progress.md

 ## Week 3 (Feb.
 20 - Feb.
 26)

-- [ ] Access Stage for  the Trends in US Spatial Inequality: Concentrating Affluence and a Democratization of Poverty.
+- [x] Access Stage for the Trends in US Spatial Inequality: Concentrating Affluence and a Democratization of Poverty.
 - [x] Complete Scoping Stage with tables.

-I worked 6 hours, but still going through accessing stage.
+I worked 12 hours this week.

 ---